Harnessing new ideas to deliver the right care

 Our initiatives lead innovation in healthcare

 We have a number of initiatives that contribute to how we lead to innovation in healthcare.

 People’s health needs are changing and our health system must adapt.
 We have an ageing population and a growing number of people living with chronic health conditions.
 Since 2014, NSW Health has invested $180 million into the Integrated Care Strategy to develop integrated models of care that are more holistic, patient centred and where appropriate, allow people to be cared for closer to home.
 Our Health District is leading the charge on this new way of looking at providing health care.
-Check out some of the stories at our

 We know that taking care of your own health when living outside of big cities and towns can be a challenge for rural people.
 Long distances to travel to receive care, longer waiting times to see specialists as well as leaving family and friends – sometimes for extended periods of time, all add to the pressure when you’re not well.

 Our new Telehealth strategy, recently launched by the NSW Minister for Health, Jillian Skinner, is helping to relieve the stress by using technology to assist patients to more easily look after their health and keep well.
-Check out some of the ways we are innovating new models of care with
+Check out some of the ways we are innovating new models of care with Telehealth and technology.